-Rugby is a major sport at St John’s and is led by former All Black and Leicester Tigers player, Craig Newby, as Director of Rugby.
+Rugby is a major sport at St John’s and is led by Liam St John.

 St John’s vision is to be the most innovative and supportive rugby school in the country, offering pathways in both performance and participation for all pupils.
 This is being achieved through instilling strong character-based values such as pride, respect and enjoyment throughout the program, in line with St John’s outstanding pastoral and supportive reputation.
 St John’s is committed to rugby for all levels of player, and we take the welfare of our pupils very seriously.